(rĕt′ĭ-năl) 1. Pertaining to the retina. 2. The light-absorbing portion of a photopigment, a derivative of vitamin A.

 The enzyme in rods and cones that converts trans-retinal to cis-retinal, which then combines with the opsin present to form a photopigment responsive to light.

 (rĕt-ĭ-nī′tĭs) [L. retina, retina, + Gr. itis, inflammation] Inflammation of the retina.
-Symptoms include diminished vision, contractions of fields or scotomata, alteration in the apparent size of objects, and ...
+Symptoms include diminished vision, contractions of fields or scotomata, alteration ...